pipfrosch/pipfrosch-jquery/readme.txt

 This plugin *always* sets the `crossorigin="anonymous"` attribute in association with the Third Party Service, which instructs the browser not to send cookies or any other authentication information to the third party when retrieving the resource.

-It is possible another plugin or your theme runs its own filter on the `jquery-core` or `jquery-migrate` script handles that results in that attribute no longer being set.
-Make sure to check by viewing the HTML output of a non-administrative frontend page.

 By default, the plugin will set the `integrity="[[expected base64 encoded hash]]"` attribute in association with the Third Party Service, which instruct the browser not to use the downloaded resource if the hatch does not match, protecting your users from trojans.

-The previously mentioned note about other plugins or themes running a filter on the `jquery-core` or `jquery-migrate` script handles applies here as well.

 This plugin uses the hashes associated with the files as provided by https://jquery.com/download/